 What better way to seal in that oath of commitment than with a piece of precious jewelry?

 Understand their taste

 Just like the ring, the proposal day itself is a day that should be important to both of you.
-Some people love the idea of everyone watching them getting proposed in front of many people, while others prefer to leave that memory to just be for the two of you.
+Some people love the idea of everyone watching them getting proposed to in front of many people, while others prefer to leave that memory to just between the two of you.
 Respect their wishes, as making them uncomfortable or disappointing them on their own proposal day is the last thing you would want.

 Pick a Location

 Nowadays, it is common for people to propose in the restaurant.
 It is romantic, it is surprising, and it is definitely very fancy.
 However, others choose to propose in front of the location of their first date, or at their favorite hotel.
 Although it is stressful, understand that no matter where you propose, the day will always be special to them.

 You’re Not Alone